llamallamaredpajama/apple-docs-reference/README.md

 ## 📄 License

+This repository structure and organization is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This repository contains reformatted Apple documentation for AI assistance purposes.
-All documentation content remains the property of Apple Inc. and is subject to Apple's terms of use.
+**Important Note**: The documentation content itself is derived from Apple's official documentation and remains the property of Apple Inc. This repository contains reformatted versions for AI assistance purposes only.
+All Apple documentation content is subject to Apple's terms of use.
+Please refer to [Apple's Developer Documentation](https://developer.apple.com) for the original sources.

 ## 🙏 Acknowledgments